 Detailed review of the structure and function of the spinal cord with emphasis on clinical syndromes.
 Also to be presented is structured methodology to differentiate between various clinical syndromes directly and or indirectly involving the spinal cord.
 Applications in the treatment of the spinal cord injured patient will be explored.

 Review the structure and function of spinal cord reflexes from monosynaptic to cross-cord reflexes.
 Clinical applications will be emphasized in relation to the use of modalities in the treatment of central and peripheral-based disorders of muscle tone.

 Autonomic Nervous System:

 Review of the major afferent and efferent projections of the cerebellum as well as the central/peripheral consequences of cerebellar pathology.
-The relationship of labyrinthine & central vestibular integration to ocular movement will be discussed in detail with emphasis on its clinical application.
+The relationship between labyrinthine & central vestibular integration to ocular movement will be discussed in detail with emphasis on its clinical application.

 The Brain & Its Environment:

 Review of the internal and supportive structure of the brain with emphasis placed on the major afferent and efferent projections associated the brain activity.
 Lesions of the supportive structures of the brain and the clinical methodology used in determining brain vascular integrity will be discussed.
 Applications specific to brain-based treatments will be explored in detail.